 I've taken graduate courses at another university, do those credits transfer over?

-If you have taken graduate-level classes, that did not serve towards another degree, at another university within the past 10 years and received a B or higher, you may receive advanced standing when you matriculate.
-The courses must be approved by a Food Studies adviser.
+If you have taken graduate-level classes that did not serve towards a degree at another university within the past 10 years and received a B or higher, you may receive advanced standing when you matriculate.
+The courses must be approved by a Food Studies advisor.

-May I enroll in courses outside the Department, Steinhardt and beyond NYU?
+May I enroll in courses outside the Department of Nutrition and Food Studies, NYU Steinhardt, and beyond NYU?

-Students may enroll in most classes offered through Steinhardt without special permission.
-For classes in other schools at NYU, students need to get advanced approval from a Food Studies adviser within our department and permission from the professor of the course and his/her home department.
-Courses in other universities require both advanced permission from a Department adviser and permission from the other institution.
+Students may enroll in most classes offered through NYU Steinhardt without special permission.
+For classes in other schools at NYU, students need to get advanced approval from a Food Studies advisor within our department and permission from the school or department offering the course.
+Courses in other universities require both advanced permission from a Department advisor and permission from the other institution.
 In addition, an official transcript must be sent to the Department upon completion of the course.